-When we work with our clients at Regroove, we have eight standard Microsoft 365 security recommendations that help them get started on the right foot.
-These recommendations often form the foundation of our client’s security and compliance plan; we work to develop additional policies that supplement that plan depending on the client’s industry, data type, and access requirements.
+At Regroove, we have eight standard Microsoft 365 security recommendations that help our clients get started on the right foot in the cloud.
+These recommendations stem from a quarterly security assessment we offer our clients and they often form the foundation of our client’s security and compliance plan.
+We work to develop additional policies that supplement that plan depending on the client’s industry, type of data, and access requirements.

-In this blog, we’ll outline our Microsoft 365 security recommendations to help you build your own security and compliance plan in the cloud!
+In this blog, we’ll outline out Microsoft 365 security recommendations to help you build your own security and compliance plan in the cloud!

 To turn on audit logging in Microsoft 365:

-- Log in to the Microsoft 365 Admin Center, then click ‘Security’ from the left-hand navigation.
+- Log in to the Microsoft 365 Admin Portal, then click Security from the left-hand navigation.

-It can take up to 24-hours for information to begin appearing in your audit log.
-You can regularly check the log for unusual actions, refer to collected information when issues arise, and use it as a baseline to determine your end user and administrative requirements.
+It can take up to 24 hours for information to begin appearing in your audit log.
+You can regularly check the log for unusual actions, refer to the collected information when issues arise, and use it as a baseline to determine your end user and administrative requirements.

-Implementing multi-factor authentication blocks 99.9% of all incoming attacks, while also making the process of logging in easier for your end user.
+Implementing multifactor authentication can block up to 99.9% of all incoming attacks.
 With stats like that, it’s one of the most beneficial steps you can take to secure your data in the cloud.

-Multi-factor authentication requires the user to prove their identity through multiple methods before giving access to your company resources.
-With multi-factor authentication, your user needs:
+Multifactor authentication requires the user to prove their identity through multiple means.
+With multifactor authentication, your user needs: